 Then ‘Watch’ the News!

-by Clinical Psychologist Cherie Dalton
+by Brisbane City Psychologist Cherie Dalton

 The human nervous system hasn’t changed very much over the last million years.
 Its purpose is to keep us safe and help us survive; that means looking out for threat and risks that might lead to our demise or cause us harm.
 Naturally, like other animals, this ‘alert’ nervous system is crucial to our survival and keeps us scanning for potential danger.